The War in the South and West. The war had now been going on for more than three years, and the British could not defeat the American Patriots.

 One of the Loyalists was the famous Patriot Benedict Arnold, who had secretly changed sides to become a British general.
 Today, he is still seen as a traitor.

-In the South, the British were winning many battles but the Patriots were fighting back fiercely.
+In the South, the British were winning many battles, but the Patriots were fighting back fiercely.
 One of the officers was using surprise attacks.
-His troops would sneak up on the British soldiers, attacked them, to retreat quickly.
+His troops would sneak up on the British soldiers, attack them, to retreat quickly.
 Hit and run.